ropensci-archive/bomrang/README.md

 #### Results

-The function, `get_bulletin()` will return a tidy data frame of the agriculture bulletin with the following fields,
+The function, `get_ag_bulletin()` will return a tidy data frame of the agriculture bulletin with the following fields,

 -   **obs\_time\_utc** - Observation time (Time in UTC)
 -   **time\_zone** - Time zone for observation